Families of orthogonal Laurent polynomials, hyperelliptic Lie algebras and elliptic integrals: Future work

 Both authors thank the Department of Mathematics at the University of California at Santa Cruz for providing conducive work environment during the initial stages of this paper.
 The first author is partially supported by Simons Collaboration Grant \#319261 and the second author is supported by NSF-AWM Mentoring Grant.
+We would also like to thank the referees for providing us with useful references and suggestions for improving the exposition of this paper.